 The role of the architect in the 21st century has changed from one of technician and administrator to leader of large groups of professionals, stakeholders, and creative teams.
 Now more than ever, architects need to be able to think critically, argue their positions, and express their visions in a wide variety of contexts.
 Our liberal arts education-- which includes art history and theory, film history and theory, philosophy, new forms of science and models of nature, contemporary civilization and geopolitics, and rhetoric/ debate-- prepares students for this new, broader role in society.
 The mission of the SCI-Arc undergraduate education, through this combination of design excellence and the liberal arts, is to create students who will be the intellectual leaders of their generation.

 Graduates of the SCI-Arc Undergraduate Program are highly sought-after, both by architectural offices around the world, as well as by the world's best graduate programs.
-The Program is ranked #2 in Undergraduate Programs Most Admired by Deans and Chairs in the 2017 DesignIntelligence survey.
+The B.Arch program is ranked top 10 in the nation by 2018 DesignIntelligence survey

 If you have any questions please contact the Office of Admissions at 213.353.5320 or by e-mail at firstname.lastname@example.org.